 This course will focus on European art and architecture of the eighteenth and nineteenth centuries.
 Within a chronological structure, we shall commence our study in the late Baroque with focused attention to artistic production under the French monarchy.
 We shall then trace the political, social, and aesthetic dimensions of modern expression through a study of the Romantic, Realist, and Impressionist movements.
 Among the broad themes we shall consider are the visual politics of revolution, gender and visual culture, and the nineteenth-century colonialist vision.
 Prerequisite: ARHS 110 or 111 or equivalent.

 This intermediate-level course will examine the extraordinary arts of China from the Paleolithic period (4000 BCE) through the twentieth century.
 The class will learn about the rich traditions of jade, bronzes, lacquer, ceramics, textiles, painting, calligraphy, sculpture, and architecture within their cultural context.
 Various forms of Buddhism, Confucianism, Daoism, Legalism, and other beliefs will be explained in conjunction with how they affect Chinese art.
 This is primarily a lecture class, but discussion is encouraged.
-Prerequisite: ARHS 114 or equivalent.
+Prerequisite: ARHS 110, 111, or 114 or equivalent.

 Various topics in the history of Renaissance and/or Baroque art will be explored in a seminar format.
 Each seminar provides a forum for the in-depth study of the methods of art historical research.
 Discussion of weekly readings, classroom presentations, and research papers will be required.
 Seminar topics offered under this course number in the past have included: Blood and Bread: Sacramental Art in the Renaissance: Art in the Age of Caravaggio and Bernini: and Women in Renaissance and Baroque Art.
 See the ARHS Web page for the title and description for a specific semester.
 Prerequisite: see specific course description.